-Did you know that Cauliflower is an aid to weight loss!
+Did you know that Cauliflower is an aid to weight loss?
 Yes!
-That’s why its the new kale and tastes much better too, don’t you think?
+That’s why it is the new kale and tastes much better too, don’t you think?
 My favourite new way to use cauliflower creatively is by shredding it in a food processor and cooking it with some water in a microwave as a replacement for rice.

-Its name is from Latin caulis (cabbage) and flower.
+Its name is from the Latin caulis (cabbage) and flower.

 A brassica, like cabbage and broccoli, cauliflower is a mass of tiny, tightly packed flower heads (called curds), which grow from a thick central stem to form a single, round head, cupped by green leaves.
 It has a firm, almost waxy texture, and a mild, delicate flavour.
 Most cauliflowers are white, but it’s also possible to find green and purple varieties, as well as the sweeter Romanesco cauliflower, with its distinctive pointed florets.The orange cauliflower is also rich in beta-carotene and vitamin A.

 I tasted the orange and purple coloured variants of cauliflower for the first time a few years back and my love affair with the beautiful Romanesco cauliflower has only just begun!
 Did you know that the English call romanesco – broccoli, the French – cabbage and the Germans and the Poles – cauliflower.
 Some of the undecided place it somewhere between broccoli and cauliflower.
 Taking into account its shape, romanesco rosettes bring to mind the pyramids or minaret towers, the theory, that it fell out of a flying saucer would seem to be rather interesting.

 According to the BBC Good Food Guide: Like all brassicas, cauliflower smells very unpleasant if overcooked, so brief cooking is essential.